-Over the past year the commercial fishing industry has expressed concern about declining scallop catches in Queensland and logbook records show commercial catch rates of scallops are the lowest in the 39 year recorded history of the fishery.
+In 2016, the commercial fishing industry expressed concern about declining scallop catches in Queensland, and logbook records showed commercial catch rates of scallops were the lowest in the 39-year recorded history of the fishery.

-A stock assessment completed in October 2016 suggests the scallop biomass is potentially as low as 5-6% when compared to 1977 levels.
-This is a significant cause for concern.
+A stock assessment completed in October 2016 suggested the scallop biomass is potentially as low as 5-6% when compared to 1977 levels.
+This was a significant cause for concern.

-To protect the sustainability of scallops in Queensland, urgent management changes commenced 3 January 2017.
-The new management arrangements are expected to reduce the total scallop catch by as much as 40% to prevent further declines in scallop stocks.
+To protect the sustainability of scallops in Queensland, urgent management changes commenced on 3 January 2017, which are expected to reduce the total scallop catch by as much as 40% to prevent further declines in scallop stocks.